luisveratudela/Notes/README.md

 Tables are quite useful.
 They help me remember stuff, like git commands.

+For example, here are my notes a [git guide](http://rogerdudler.github.io/git-guide/)

 | Item | Description |
 | --- | --- |
 | 1   | git pull - to update my local repository. |